substrate-system/baowser/README.md

 with data chunks in depth-first order.
 **The root hash (32 bytes) is your ONLY trusted input**.

-The stream contains all the verification metadata (child node hashes), and that metadata is itself verified against the root hash during decoding.
+The stream contains all verification metadata (child node hashes), and that metadata is itself verified against the root hash during decoding.
 This enables incremental verification: at each step, you verify that subtrees match their expected labels,